 On January 17, 2001, John and Mary Peters transferred the property to themselves as co-trustees of the Peters Family Realty Trust.

 On January 30, 2013, 451 Beacon was purchased from Peterses by the LDJ Development LLC (Robert Weintraub, manager).

-It remained an apartment house, assessed as a four- to six-family dwelling, in 2020.
+The property continued to be assessed as a four- to six-family dwelling in 2021.